 The weeks, months, then years that Zamperini was held captive, and while the public believed him to be dead, his resolve to survive was tested to the limit.
 Hillenbrand’s ability to describe Zamperini’s mindset, relationship with other captives and guards, and how his family were coping, is brilliant.
 If the book didn’t provide such a robust set of references at the back, you’d easily believe the author was writing fiction.

 Not all stories of resilience are equal.
-To me, the most inspiring are those people who must rely on their inner-strength when difficult circumstances are forced upon them – rather than people actively choosing to take on difficult situations.
+To me, the most inspiring are those people who must rely on their inner-strength when difficult circumstances are forced upon them – rather than people actively choosing to take on difficult situations (like walking to the South Pole).
 Hillenbrand herself is an incredible example of this.

 Due to chronic fatigue syndrome, a debilitating medical condition, all of Hillenbrand’s research and writing is done from her home rather than in face-to-face meetings with her sources.
 Zamperini was so moved by her courage that he sent her one of his Purple Hearts in recognition.